rovetz/arabic/README.md

 # Arabic

 Romanization of Arabic.
-It transliterates Arabic text to the Roman (Latin) script
+It transliterates Arabic text to the Roman (Latin) script.

 ## Installation